kubernetes/enhancements/keps/sig-apps/3939-include-terminating-pods-as-active/README.md

 ## Proposal

 Both Jobs and the ReplicaSet controller get a list of active pods.
 Active pods usually mean pods that have not been registered for deletion.
-In this KEP, we want to include terminating pods as active pods.
+In this KEP, we will consider terminating pods to be separate from active and failed.
+This means that for cases where we track the number of pods, like the Job Controller, we should include a field that states the number of terminating pods.

-We will propose two new API fields in Jobs and Deployments/ReplicaSets in this KEP.
+We will propose new API fields in Jobs and Deployments/ReplicaSets in this KEP.

 ### User Stories (Optional)